eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/pro_features.rst

 * :ref:`Topics Panel <topics_panel>` |Pro| as a dedicated topic navigation panel in the left sidebar with text filtering, expandable field trees, and context actions for opening Spy or Topic Chart panes.

+* :ref:`Custom Series <custom_series_panel>` |Pro| for defining data series computed from a JavaScript formula that binds one or more topic fields to variables, then plotting the result on a topic chart.

+* :ref:`On-Demand Statistics Readers <statistics_readers_panel>` |Pro| for controlling which
+  statistics DataReaders are active, so only the statistics you ask for are collected.

 * :ref:`Alert Configuration Pane <pro_alert_configuration_panel>` |Pro| as an integrated form in the left sidebar for creating and editing alert rules inline, replacing the previous dialog-based